AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/understanding-cache.md

 ```

 <div style="color: #000;border-left: 6px solid #2196F3;background-color:#ddffff;"><b>Note:</b>
-Keep in mind that AEM still needs to be configured to send TTL headers for dispatcher to honor them.
-Toggling this feature only enables the dispatcher to know when to remove the files that AEM has send cache control headers for.
-If AEM doesn't start sending TTL headers then dispatcher won't do anything special here.
+Keep in mind that AEM still needs to be configured to send TTL headers for Dispatcher to honor them.
+Toggling this feature only enables the Dispatcher to know when to remove the files that AEM has send cache control headers for.
+If AEM doesn't start sending TTL headers then Dispatcher won't do anything special here.
 </div>

 ## Cache Filter Rules